 Most carpet cleaners contain enzymes and surfactants to break apart stains and soil and help lift them to the surface to be wiped away.
 These products do not sanitize or disinfect.

 To sanitize a carpet, look for a cleaner that contains a disinfectant approved by the U.S. Environmental Protection Agency.
 Every approved disinfectant has a registration number that is listed in the product ingredients.
-The EPA currently recommends only quaternary ammonium for porous (fiber) surfaces.

 Many sites recommend sanitizing carpet by spraying it with distilled white vinegar.
 Vinegar is not an EPA-recommended disinfectant.
 The acetic acid in vinegar does break apart soil and has some disinfectant qualities by changing the structure of germ cells.
 However, it is much more effective on hard nonporous surfaces than carpet fibers.